PacificBiosciences/pbmarkdup/README.md

 ### Can I remove duplicates?
 Use `--rmdup`.

-### Why are input files parsed twice?
-In order to keep memory footprint to a minimum, we trade reading input files twice instead of storing everything in memory.
-The goal was to support processing multiple movies with a standard server.

 ### What input / output combinations are allowed

 Input as rows, outputs as columns: